team-arnold/nosh/README.md

                 ./site_alias.sh 257 25.7

-* run the script nosh_key_setup.sh found in this repo to download the ssh-key for vagrant
+* Run the script nosh_key_setup.sh found in this repo to download the ssh-key for vagrant
 * **ALERT: By whatnot reason this key fails on my computer, I just “vagrant ssh” and add one of my pubkeys to authorized_keys and everything works dandy fine!**

 * Create a directory for your projects and Clone the 257 repo for testing!